KEELCORE LABS

 S1

-Load Shield — Sliding-window rate limiter.
-Corridor overload is stopped before content analysis begins.
+Load Shield — Intake pressure limiter.
+Intake overload is stopped before object analysis begins.

 S2

-URL Capability Filter — Forbidden schemes, private targets, and malicious capability keywords are blocked unconditionally.
+Capability Filter — Forbidden schemes, private targets, hidden capability requests, and unsafe operator objects are blocked before crossing.

 S2.5

-Lexical Risk Score — URL is scored across visible, semantic, and hidden axes before any network fetch.
+Structural Risk Score — Object and route are scored across visible, semantic, and hidden axes before admission.

 S2.6

-Redirect Chain — Cross-domain jumps, intent mismatch, and content-type contradictions are detected post-fetch.
+Route Chain — Cross-domain jumps, intent mismatch, and content-type contradictions are detected before the object becomes operational.

 S3

-File Sandbox — Magic byte inspection, archive shallow scan, and extension mismatch detection.
+Safe Object Gate — Magic byte inspection, archive shallow scan, extension mismatch detection, and quarantine-first handling.
 No full extraction required.

 Open Technology